fradimassimo/GeospatialProject/README.md

-# Geospatial Project Francesco di Massimo
+# Geospatial Project – Francesco Di Massimo

-Urban walkability can be understood and measured in many different ways.
-Because of this, the term is difficult to define.
-To say a place is walkable could for example mean that the network of streets is dense or that a wide selection of services is accessible on foot.
+Urban walkability can be understood and measured in many different ways, making the concept itself somewhat difficult to define.
+A walkable place might be characterized by a dense street network, or by the availability of a wide range of services within walking distance.

+Other factors — such as the **morphological characteristics** of the urban landscape — can also significantly influence both **walkability** and **bikeability**, especially in hilly or uneven environments like Rome.

-Here I will try to evaluate the walkability and bikeability of the city of Rome by analyzing multiple spatial metrics and combining them into a final composite index.
-The goal is to identify areas that are more or less accessible by walking and cycling.
+In this project, I aim to evaluate the **walkability and bikeability of the city of Rome** by analyzing a set of spatial metrics and combining them into a **composite accessibility index**.
+The objective is to identify which areas of the city are more — or less — accessible by walking and cycling, in order to inform future planning and mobility strategies.